Watch enough action movies, and you soon realize that the only thing more dangerous than being on a helicopter is wearing a V-neck Red Shirt

 - Grand Theft Auto: San Andreas has one mission where CJ attempts to take out some rival criminals from a helicopter, only for it to be almost immediately blown up by a rocket launcher and crash in the ocean.
 CJ gets out okay, but the pilot isn't as lucky.

 - In the opening of Quake IV, the player's dropship is shot down.
+Then after his Stroggification, the dropship sent to medevac him gets shot down as well.

 - Concerned: Gordon Frohman takes down a Combine Gunship on accident by trying to dispose of a body by throwing it off a bridge.
 The body gets caught in the rotor blades of the gunship, which causes a hilarious case of Disaster Dominoes.